A Picasa Web Gallery of Green Infrastructure Public Images from numerous cities

 Restoring Los Angeles: Healing the Nature of Our Cities (DVD with Andy Lipkis)

-I highly recommend viewing this DVD from the 2005 Bioneers Conference.
-It is an inspiring 34-minute presentation on an integrated effort to manage the city of Los Angeles as a forested watershed.
-Available for sale at:
+I highly recommend viewing this talk from the 2005 Bioneers Conference.
+It is an inspiring half-hour presentation on an integrated effort to manage the city of Los Angeles as a forested watershed.
+Available to view &/or download at:

 Occidental Arts and Ecology Center